How to Give Guests the VIP Treatment

 If you’re just getting started with bottle service, you may not be able to afford assigning one staff member to each table.
 That’s why many venues use Tablets with touchscreen.
 With just a few clicks patrons can place orders directly to the kitchen or bar.
 The tablets also allow guests to play interactive trivia or arcade games which makes it even more fun.

 Presenting: Make a Scene!

 What’s bottle service if it doesn’t command attention?
 (Spoiler alert: it’s not really bottle service).
 It’s the way the bottle is presented that makes it all the more appealing.
 You could display it on a tray or as a parade.
 A clear acrylic serving tray that shines through special LED lights in the bottle or around it is the latest fashion.
+Hypemakerz offers the best seller bottle supplies like the premium bottle service sparklers equipped with high flashing LED lights to attract attention and increase bottle sales in the nightclub.
 Staff members or a DJ may be asked to announce special occasions or play requested songs.

 Private: (sort of)

 Yes, there are perks to flying first class, such as priority boarding, privacy and spacious seats.
 VIP ServiceFlight attendants.
 Some people admit that they enjoy the jealous looks from passengers en route to economy seats.
 Same goes for the bottle service.
 Participants have exclusive access to the private area but it is visible to all patrons.

 Bottle service is considered a status symbol.
 You should ensure your patrons can see the banquettes and sofas from the outside of the venue if you offer it.
 A velvet rope or something as elegant and simple as it is can be used to designate VIP sections.

 Many venues have several sections for bottle service with tiered pricing, based on their best location.
 The best seating is located closest to any stage or DJ booth at your venue.

 So…should you offer bottle service?